 Taking action now to combat climate change can save human and economic costs in the longer term.
 The growing demand for clean technologies also offers an opportunity to modernise Europe's economy and create 'green' growth and jobs.

 For 2020 the EU has set itself binding climate and energy targets in order to:

 The EU has offered to scale up its emissions cut from 20% to 30% by 2020 if other major economies commit to undertake their fair share of a global reduction effort.

 In the longer term, much deeper cuts in world emissions will be needed to prevent dangerous climate change.
 The EU is committed to reducing its emissions by 80-95% of 1990 levels by 2050 as part of a collective effort by developed countries to do likewise.

-The European Commission describes how it could achieve reductions of this size most cost-effectively in its 'Roadmap for moving to a competitive low-carbon economy in 2050' .
+The European Commission describes how it could achieve reductions of this size most cost-effectively in its 'Roadmap for a low-carbon economy in 2050'.

 The Emissions Trading Scheme (EU ETS) is the cornerstone of the EU’s climate change strategy, and is gradually bringing down emissions from industry at least cost.

 Under the system, launched in 2005, a 'ceiling' on emissions from energy-intensive industries like power generation, steel and cement is lowered every year.
 Companies have to surrender allowances for every tonne of CO2 they emit, giving them a permanent incentive to minimise emissions.
 Some sectors receive a certain amount of allowances for free, but increasingly firms must buy them at auction or on the carbon market.

 Even if all emissions stopped today, those already in the atmosphere would continue changing the climate for decades to come.
 We have no choice but to adapt to climate change.
 The action needed includes: